sztrzask/maklipsa.github.io/_posts/2016-11-28-How_I_calculate_similarities_in_cookit.md

 ### Adding importance

-Let's take *scrambled eggs*.
-It's ingredients are:
+Let's take *scrambled eggs* made from these ingredients:

 - `eggs`
 - `salt`
 - `pepper`

-And let's take a *steak*.
-It's ingredients are:
+And now a *steak* made from these:

 - `meat`
 - `salt`
 - `pepper`

-If we calculate similarities with the current model those two will be very similar (about 66%).
-This is because we treat every ingredient with the same importance.
-And this is not right.
-So how do I calculate ingredient's importance?
-Easily, using the same idea as Lucene - [inverted index](https://en.wikipedia.org/wiki/Inverted_index):
+The current model would have us believe that those dishes are, at roghly in 66% similar.
+This is because every ingredient is given the same importance.
+The question now becomes, how do I calculate an ingredient's importance?
+Easily, using the same idea Lucene did - the [inverted index](https://en.wikipedia.org/wiki/Inverted_index):

 ```
 Sum of recipes having ingredient x / Sum of all ingredients in all recipes
 ```

-Because `salt` and `pepper` is a very popular ingredient their weight will be very small. `Meat` and `eggs` are less popular, so they will have a higher weight.
-Also, it has the neet feature that it is [normalized](https://en.wikipedia.org/wiki/Normalization_(statistics)) in zero to one range.
+Because `salt` and `pepper` are very popular ingredients, their weight will be very small.
+Because `Meat` and `eggs` are less popular, they will have a higher weight.
+This approach has the neat feature that it is [normalized](https://en.wikipedia.org/wiki/Normalization_(statistics)) in zero to one range.

 So, for now, the model looks good.

 ## Calculating the vector

-Let's move all that knowledge to code:
+Let's transfer all this knowledge into code:

 ```csharp
 float[] vector = new float[NUMBER_OF_ALL_INGREDIENTS]